tensorflow/minigo/RESULTS.md

 within the natural variability of the other runs.
 V12 still had ladder issues and it still could not beat LeelaZero or ELF, even with increased playouts.

+In retrospect, the fact that v12 had improved slightly in strength suggested that adding spurious reads to the game tree would diminish MCTS's ability to discern the best move.

 ### v13, pro game bootstrap

 Out of curiosity, we wanted to see what happened if we bootstrapped a model